marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

     :alt:  300px

 An example for an opinion poll with multiple choice answers is the question of the effects on inflation, where more than one answer may be correct.
 You can implement such an opinion poll in classEx, by selecting “Check boxes (Multiple Choice)” in the Editing mode.
 None of the options should be marked as correct.
 Furthermore, you need to select “Multiple Choice” for the evaluation of results.
-Tip: You can easily change the order of answer options by drag & drop.
+Hint: You can easily change the order of answer options by drag & drop.
 Simply click onto the number of the option you would like to change and drag it to the new position.

 Numeric Data
 ------------